danielharrell/open-eyes-lect-2017-18/Open.md

 were how being closed *looked*, when seen from within.
-We are given all the more reason, then, to believe that every case of being open is a case of being closed that *appears* open, and that we call "open" from this mere appearance.
+We are given all the more reason, then, to believe that every case of being open is a case of being closed that *appears* open, and that we call "open" from this appearance.
 We call a parabola "open", then, because the way it is closed gives it an inside we can see out of, just as we can likewise see out of a lidless pickle jar to call it "open".